Selecting Infrastructure and Tools for Longevity

 Key Points

-- Tools must match your project’s phase, team capacity, and community expectations.
+• Tools should fit your project’s stage, team skills, and community needs.